bitlayer-org/bitlayer-org.github.io/docs/BitVMBridge/FAQ.md

 A: Peg-BTC uses an innovative model to bring Bitcoin into the multi-chain ecosystem, offering stronger liquidity and accessibility for DeFi, gaming, and other sectors.
 With BitVM Bridge’s multi-chain capabilities, project teams can easily integrate BTC assets and accelerate Bitcoin’s application in the Web3 space. <a href='https://docs.bitlayer.org/docs/BitVMBridge/join-network' target='_blank' >Application Entrance</a> for Cooperation.

 ## Q: I am a developer.
 How can I receive technical support for BitVM Bridge in the BitVM field?
 A: The Bitlayer research team is actively involved in building the BitVM ecosystem.
 Developers can gain in-depth technical guidance and resources by engaging with the team, participating in community events, and more.
-Join the community.
+[Join the community](https://t.me/bitlayer_developers) — or feel free to reach out to us via email at [build@bitlayer.org](mailto:build@bitlayer.org).